reed9999/neural-networks-and-deep-learning/README.md

 (https://github.com/mnielsen/neural-networks-and-deep-learning)
 on ["Neural Networks
 and Deep Learning"](http://neuralnetworksanddeeplearning.com).
 I include it here to demonstrate my curiosity, and in particular how I play around with code to help me better understand a machine learning concept of interest.

+## Trying it out, status and next steps
+Plainly this is messy code.
+Running ```python main.py``` from the src directory should work to get some predictions with me jimmying some of the starting values (I think right now only the 8).
+But, although I'm proud of my exploration, I'm not proud of the disorganization of the code!

+Next steps:
+- Parameter so we can run in "classic mode" or in whatever I want to call the jimmied version.
+- Save results!
+No need to run every time.
+- Report results!
+Much better than copy/paste output.

+And that should be enough to make this "decent."
+I'd also like to:

+- Work on later chapters of Nielsen's ebook.
+(I got a bit sidetracked on the exploration reflected here.)

+## Background
-Since I was introduced to ML in my PhD program as a social scientist, I tend to think a lot about ML's claim (as I understand it) to be atheoretical and to be better at prediction without much *a priori* theory.
+I was introduced to ML in some PhD classwork, but I was coming at it from a social scientist's perspective.
+Thus I tend to think a lot about ML's claim (as I understand it) to be atheoretical and to be better at prediction without much *a priori* theory.
 Since it's fun to be skeptical and to figure things out for oneself, I decided to play with the NIST handwriting examples here.